Highlight topic funding rounds

 Can I apply for a grant?

-Yes, the Announcement of Opportunity for the fourth round of highlight topics closes on 14 March 2018.
+Yes, the Announcement of Opportunity for the fifth round of highlight topics is open and will close on 21 March 2019.

-NERC has allocated £37 million to the first three rounds of highlight topics.
-A budget of £24 million has been allocated to the fourth round of highlight topics.
+NERC has allocated £61 million to the first four rounds of highlight topics. £16 million has been allocated to the fifth round of highlight topics.

 Award details are shown in our online grants browser - Grants on the Web.